 U.S. Interagency Council on Homelessness (2017)

 Presents the case studies of five demonstration grants that tested the effectiveness of supportive housing for particularly vulnerable families involved with the child welfare system.
-The materials include information on the grantees’ lessons learned and next steps as well as videos from the Cedar Rapids and Connecticut demonstration sites.
+The materials include information on the grantees’ lessons learned and next steps as well as videos from the Connecticut demonstration sites.

 Evolution in Programs Offering Supportive Housing to Child Welfare-Involved Families: Services Integration and Systems Change at the Half-Way Point (PDF - 935 KB)